Mummanajagadeesh/Mummanajagadeesh/README.md

 # `$ cat ~/about_me.txt`

-Hey, I'm Jagadeesh—a Robotics, AI & VLSI hardware enthusiast passionate about building at the intersection of digital logic and intelligent systems.
-I enjoy bringing algorithms to silicon, exploring digital design and hardware acceleration for machine learning and image processing, and collaborating with like-minded innovators.
+Hey, I'm Jagadeesh — I work across VLSI design, robotics, and AI hardware.
+I’m particularly interested in digital and analog VLSI, hardware acceleration for machine learning and image processing, and the practical side of taking designs from code to silicon.
+Alongside this, I enjoy programming embedded systems, working with microcontrollers, and building robotics applications.
+I also enjoy collaborating in competitions, open-source projects, and hands-on hardware/software design challenges.

 MY Key Interests:
 - VLSI Design: Analog Circuits & Digital Design